j-mckerracher/comp_sys_rankings_backend/README.md

 ## Acknowledgements

-This script utilizes data from the DBLP (Digital Bibliography & Library Project) database and CSRankings.
+This script utilizes data from the DBLP (Digital Bibliography & Library Project) database, CSRankings.org, and https://public.opendatasoft.com/.
 We acknowledge and appreciate their efforts.

 ## Contact